enspirit/yourbackendisbroken.dev/tuto-steps/step-0/index.md

 ## Clone the github repository

-The third alternative is to clone the tutorial repository on github.
-It requires a bit more work but is probably closer to what you would need to test your own backend on a developer machine.
+The third option is to clone the tutorial repository on github.
+It requires a bit more work, but is probably closer to what you would need to test your own backend on a developer machine.

 First clone the repository from github then install nodejs (for the backend example) and ruby (for `webspicy` itself):